 If wearables are the main thing you’re looking for in a medical alert device, check out our review on the companies with the best medical alert necklaces or the best medical alert watches.

-GPS medical alert devices allow you to go anywhere you want, as long as you have a cellular signal.
+Like we said, GPS medical alert devices allow you to go anywhere you want, as long as you have a cellular signal.
 If your daily routine takes you all around the house, into the yard, or away from your home entirely, you may want to consider a GPS medical alert option.

 These devices work the same way as standard medical alert systems but are more compact and portable.
 They’ll easily fit inside a purse or coat pocket.